-Report incidents of healthcare workers' significant exposure to bloodborne viruses at work to Public Health England.
+Report incidents of healthcare workers' significant exposure to bloodborne viruses (BBVs) at work to Public Health England.

 Use this form to report significant incidents of percutaneous or mucocutaneous exposure.

 A significant exposure is a percutaneous or mucocutaneous exposure to blood or other body fluids from a source patient who is infected with:

 - hepatitis B surface antigen positive (HBsAg positive)

 - hepatitis C

 - report all occupational exposure injuries with a risk of HIV, hepatitis B and/or hepatitis C infection

 - report all incidents where the healthcare worker has started post-exposure prophylaxis (PEP), and the source patient HIV status is not known